 - 1.2.1.
-There is no previous version of this Professional Standard; however, there were related industry-specific standards, as set out in clause 1.2.2. - 1.2.2.
+The previous version of this Professional Standard was issued in June 2019; prior to that, there were related industry-specific standards, as set out in clause 1.2.2. - 1.2.2.
 Actuarial advice to life insurers and friendly societies was governed by Professional Standard 200 Actuarial Advice to a Life Insurance Insurer or Friendly Society (PS 200), which was most recently issued in July 2015.
 Actuarial advice on financial condition reports to general insurers was governed by Professional Standard 305 Financial Condition Reports and Review of Run-off Plans for General Insurance (PS 305), which was most recently issued in March 2013.
 Actuarial advice to private health insurers was governed by Professional Standard 600 Financial Condition Reports for Private Health Insurers (PS 600), which was most recently issued in March 2017.